-There are four PALS course options at our Oceanside location:
+There are five PALS course options at our Oceanside location:

 Mandatory Pre-Course Requirements

 The AHA requires all students taking PALS to complete the Pre-Course Self-Assessment and Precourse Work.

 - After registration students will receive a confirmation email with instructions on how to do the Pre-Course Work.